 - BA (Hons) degree or BSc (Hons) degree with QTS

-- Bachelor of Education (BEd) degree course.
+- Bachelor of Education (BEd) degree course

-To get on to a degree course, you would normally need at least five GCSEs (A-C) and two A levels.
+To get on to a degree course, you'll normally need at least five GCSEs (A*-C) and two A levels.
 Some universities may prefer to see A levels related to national curriculum subjects.
 Universities may also accept equivalent qualifications, like an Access to Higher Education course or a Level 3 Diploma.
 Check with training providers for their exact entry requirements.